-Environment includes both the physical, academic, and social and emotional spaces that the children/youth live and work in.
+A quality program strives to maintain a safe and supportive environment that addresses the physical, academic, and social and emotional spaces that children/youth live and work in.

-PE PERFORMANCE LEVEL PLAN TO IMPROVE A quality program is one where: 1 2 3 4 RIGHT NOW SIX MONTHS TWELVE MONTHS 1 Program provides a stimulating, welcoming, and supportive environment for all children/youth.
+PE RFORMA NCE LEV /EL PLAN N TO IMPE ROVE A quality program is one where: 1 2 3 4 RIGHT NOW SIX Months TWELVE MONTHS 1 Program provides a stimulating, welcoming, and supportive environment for all children/youth.
 2 Program staff apply behavior guidance techniques appropriately and consistently and encourage and guide youth to resolve their own conflicts.
 3 Program staff establish, maintain, and communicate code of conduct to participants, staff, and their families.
 4 Staff respect, listen to, and appropriately respond to the needs and feelings of youth.
 5 Program staff recruit and welcome youth with disabilities.
 6 Program space is clean, safe, and inspected regularly.
 7 Program develops, implements, and shares approved safety plans and procedures with staff and families.
 8 The program is appropriately and adequately equipped for activities being conducted.
 9 Program's indoor/outdoor space meets or exceeds local health and safety codes (and child care licensing regulations if applicable).
 10 The daily schedule provides a balance of both indoor/outdoor and low/high energy activities.
 11 Staff model and facilitate positive interactions to promote healthy relationships.
 12 Programs that share space have written agreements and communicate regularly with school teachers/staff/administration.